 Most noise canceling headphones are big, for good reason: those ear cups help block out some ambient noise, reducing the amount of work the circuitry has to do.
 Sony’s tiny earbuds have no such assistance, and unfortunately it means the flaws in the noise canceling circuitry are apparent: their noise canceling capabilities are modest compared to their larger rivals.

 The main attraction here is portability, as these are Sony headphones you can wear during a workout.
 Sound quality is okay rather than spectacular – the bass is a little overcooked for some listeners – but they’re sweat-resistant, look pretty funky and most importantly of all they’re comfortable to wear no matter how hard you’re hitting the gym.
 They're cheap noise canceling heaphones, and unless you're buying them solely for working out you do get what you pay for.

 Like the look of these but don't want to sacrifice audio quality?
 Take a look at the Sony WF-1000XM3's fjust below.

-If you love the Sony WH-1000XM3s but want all that power in a cheaper true wireless earbud, you'll want to take a look at the WF-1000XM3s.
+If you love the Sony WH-1000XM3s but want all that power in cheaper true wireless earbuds, you'll want to take a look at the WF-1000XM3s.
 There's an almost perfect seal on these buds, so your audio quality and noise cancellation is even better than the tech packed inside would suggest.
 Plus, these sweat-resistant buds are perfect for working out.

 We've seen prices on these particular noise-canceling headphone deals falling over the past few months.
 Now that Sony is gearing up for the next generation, you'll find regular sales on these in-ear powerhouses, bringing them down to a far more affordable position.